Police ask court to ban protest at Cardinal's Sydney funeral - Local News 8

 Associated Press

-CANBERRA, Australia (AP) — Australian police plan to ask a judge to ban gay rights protesters from demonstrating outside the funeral of Cardinal George Pell in Sydney due to public safety concerns.
-The staunchly conservative church leader will lie in St. Mary’s Cathedral starting Wednesday and will be interred at the cathedral after a funeral Mass the following day.
-The New South Wales Police Force says it rejected an application by a Sydney-based gay rights group for a permit to protest outside the cathedral on Thursday due to safety concerns.
-It says the police commissioner will apply to the New South Wales Supreme Court to prohibit the rally.
+CANBERRA, Australia (AP) — Mourners are paying their respects to Cardinal George Pell who lies in state in a Sydney cathedral as police seek a court order to prevent protesters from disrupting his funeral.
+The staunchly conservative church leader will lie in St. Mary’s Cathedral from Wednesday until he is interred in the cathedral crypt after a funeral Mass the following day.
+The New South Wales Police Force have rejected an application from a gay rights group for a permit to protest outside the cathedral on Thursday due to safety concerns.
+Police are applying to the New South Wales Supreme Court on Wednesday to prohibit the rally.
+Protesters tied ribbons in memory of victims of clergy abuse to the cathedral’s fence early Wednesday.